Hawkshaw the Detective: Hawkshaw

-Film adaptation
+In popular culture

 In 1912, the comic strip was adapted in two live-action comedy films, The Robbery at the Railroad Station and The Henpeckos.

+The character was also referenced in two of Dorothy L. Sayers' Lord Peter Wimsey novels: Unnatural Death (1927) and Busman's Honeymoon (1937).

 Robert E. Howard

 Included amongst Robert E. Howard's earliest published works were three stories featuring Hawkshaw the Detective and the Colonel.